claudiulodro/peak-publishing/readme.txt

 = What are the customization features? =

 You can customize the homepage, the archives, the posts list, the navigation, the font style, and all the colors using a powerful and straightforward interface.
 There is a good balance between customizability and simplicity, so you can make any sort of content site without getting overwhelmed.
-For more information and examples, check out the documentation.
+[For more documentation and examples, check out the documentation.](https://github.com/claudiulodro/peak-publishing)

 = What plugins does this theme support? =